0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

  *
  * In the 0G Serving system, a request with valid billing headers
  * is considered a settlement proof and will be used by the provider
- * for contract settlement.
+ * for settlement in contract.
  *
  * @param providerAddress - The address of the provider.
- * @param svcName - The name of the service.
+ * @param serviceName - The name of the service.
  * @param content - The content being billed.
 For example, in a chatbot service, it is the text input by the user.
  *
  * @returns headers.
 Records information such as the request fee and user signature.